Subdomain Multi-Region Setup for Bilingual Sites

 www.yoursite.com CNAME cname.vercel-dns.com # mirrors en. or redirects

-The bare domain and www typically 301-redirect to one of the language subdomains based on Accept-Language, or to a tiny language picker page.
-Do not serve content from the bare domain in parallel with the subdomains — it creates a third URL family that competes for the same content.
+The bare domain and www should 301-redirect to one language subdomain based on Accept-Language, or to a tiny language-picker page.
+Do not serve content from the bare domain in parallel with the subdomains — that creates a third URL family competing for the same content and diluting every signal.

 Canonical and hreflang across subdomains

-This is where most teams get it wrong.
+This is where most teams get it wrong, and the cost is brutal: a single broken return tag makes Google drop the entire hreflang cluster.
+Studies put the error rate around 75%, and missing return tags are the most common cause.
 Each page on en.yoursite.com/articles/foo/ declares a self-referencing canonical AND hreflang alternates pointing to its zh counterpart:

 <link rel="canonical" href="https://en.yoursite.com/articles/foo/">